kcolvin/dxhub-architectures/architectures/4/architecture/doc/decisions/0011-see-click-fix.md

 ## Decision

 To empower citizens, SBC SeeClickFix is expanded with 'Conversations'.
-It prevents web forms and the influx of phone calls, allowing public works employees to dedicate their time to other tasks.
+It reduces web forms and the influx of phone calls, allowing public works employees to dedicate their time to other tasks.

 ## Consequences